 For further details see the VCAA publication "Special Provision".

 Eligible students may apply to the VCAA for special arrangements for their exams.
 In the case of Year 12 exams, applications must be supported by recent and thorough independent professional advice (medical, psychological and/or educational test results).
-This could mean, for example, extra reading and/or writing time, rest breaks or the use of a computer in exams.
+This could mean, for example, rest breaks or the use of a computer in exams.
 Applications must be made through the Senior Sub School leader as soon as possible.
 Applications are due in to VCAA early March.
 Emergency Arrangements can be made immediately prior to exams if necessary.

 - The VCAA will make the final decision on your application.